stucco/dev-setup/README.md

       - rt
       - other required repos...

+If you would like to run the code in this shared directory, instead of using a freshly cloned repo for the VM, set the stucco_home option in the vagrantfile to this shared directory: `:stucco_home => "/stucco-shared"`

 ###  Github Directory

 Using the Github directory is a good way to demonstrate stucco, since it ensures that the version of code on Github is used.